blvckmaze/ansible-snippets/README.md

 # Ansible Role: Docker Installation

-This Ansible role facilitates the installation of Docker Community Edition on target machines.
-It provides a simple and streamlined way to ensure that Docker is properly installed and ready for use.
+This Ansible role facilitates the installation, configuration, and management of Docker Community Edition on target machines.
+It provides a simple and streamlined way to ensure that Docker is properly installed, configured to start on boot, and grants the specified user rights to run Docker commands.

 ## Requirements